gnello/in-memory-file-storage-server/README.md

-file-system | `make file-system`| Compiles the file system library in `file-system/lib` tests | `make tests`| Runs all the test suites tests-valgrind | `make tests-valgrind`| Runs all the test suites with valgrind clean | `make clean`| Clean all the executable, library and object files clean-dev | `make clean-dev`| Clean all the executable, library and object files, including tests
+file-system | `make file-system`| Compiles the file system library in `file-system/lib` tests | `make tests`| Runs all the test suites tests-valgrind | `make tests-valgrind`| Runs all the test suites with valgrind tests-valgrind-short | `make tests-valgrind-short`| Runs all the test suites with valgrind but reduces output as much as possible clean | `make clean`| Clean all the executable, library and object files clean-dev | `make clean-dev`| Clean all the executable, library and object files, including tests